 - Most Health and Energy radionuclide concentrations are in good agreement.
-The Pu-239/240 results are in fair agreement. - Most Health radionuclide concentrations are below detection limits.
-Plutonium-239/240, Sr-90, and isotopes of uranium were detected in a few biota samples, with concentrations consistent with those typically detected in these media.
+The Sr-90 results are in fair agreement in vegetation - Most Health radionuclide concentrations are below detection limits.
+Tritium (H-3), Sr-90, and isotopes of uranium were detected in a few biota samples, with concentrations consistent with those typically detected in these media.